luwqz1/telegrinder_templating/README.md

 # telegrinder templating tool

-This module is intended for the Telegrinder framework.
-It allows for text templating.
+This module is used with telegrinder framework.
+It is used to create text templates.

 Install using PyPI: